RR Donnelley: Lakeside Classics

 The company did not keep detailed records on how many copies were printed.
 The preface to the 1935 volume says that the print run for the first volume was 1,500 copies, but no further information was included in later editions.
 In the 1970s printings were in the tens of thousands.
 The hardest volume to find is the 1904 Inaugural Addresses of the Presidents, Washington to Lincoln.
 It is not known whether the run was smaller or whether collectors of Washington and Lincoln have kept them off the market by retaining them.
 The second scarcest is Fruits of Solitude, which may have been easy to lose because it had the fewest pages.
 The difficulty of finding the volume Memorable Speeches led one family member to joke that the speeches were so unmemorable that everyone threw them out.
 The Chicago publisher Reilly & Britton was given rights to reissue some of the earliest titles as “The Patriotic Classics.”

 By 2015, the series included 113 volumes.
 In 2017, publication was taken over by newly created company LSC Communications, and the final edition was published in 2019, with 117 total editions produced.

 Lakeside Classics were not sold to the public and only made available to employees, clients and others associated with R.R.
 Donnelley (and later LSC Communications).
 The week before Christmas, each employee was given one copy of that year's volume.
 As such, some of the volumes have become scarce, and are in demand on the collectors' market.
 Antiquarian bookstores often have a section devoted to Lakeside Classics, and early volumes command large sums from book collectors.

+Lakeside Press Apprentice School

+In 1908 T.E.
+Donnelley, son of the founder, opened the Lakeside Press Apprentice School, to professionalize its workforce and ensure high-quality craftsmanship.
+This initiative was among the earliest structured industrial training programs.
+Donnelley, a Yale graduate and a trustee of the University of Chicago, felt that the recent revival of the ancient practice of apprenticeship was unsatisfactory because unions dominated the rules.
+He was determined to open a program modeled on the apprentice training program at the Chaix Printing Company in Paris, France, which combined instruction and practical experience.
+"The whole plant", in the words of one official description, "is the laboratory of the school" The inscription for the 1913 handbook for apprentices stated that "The employer should realize that engaging an apprentice is a much more important task than hiring a journeyman."
+The company was one of many which at the time offered apprenticeship courses of this type, ranging from the American Bridge Company and the American Locomotive Company to the Winchester Repeating Arms Company.
+In the early years, 90 percent of the company's executives and supervisors were graduates of the Apprentice Training School and were either college graduates who had gone through a training program or had come up through the ranks.
+The firm's turnover remained low.
+Declining fortunes led to layoffs and contention, and the school closed in 1993.